Christianity steps into power vacuum

 For well over a millennium the Nicaea structure was maintained, but the popes had very little authority over this process, often sons of kings and other nobles were made bishop they involved in secular prince-bishoprics.
 In the early days bishops could be married and in some places the position even became (semi) hereditary.
 There was a very profitable trade in the buying and selling the rights to run clerical offices (simony).

-An important development took place in 554 when Emperor Justinian issued a Pragmatic Sanction, a far reaching piece of legislation that covered the repossession Ostrogoth property, the restoration of the hand out of free grain to citizens of Rome, agriculture prices, excise taxes and research grants.
+An important development took place in 554 when Emperor Justinian recaptured most of the western part of the old Roman Empire.
+He issued a Pragmatic Sanction, a far reaching piece of legislation that covered the repossession of Ostrogoth property, the restoration of the handing out of free grain to citizens of Rome, agriculture prices, excise taxes and research grants.
 Interestingly for Rome he also declared that its governors from now should be nominated by local bishops and all property previous owned by the Arian Catholic Church was granted to the Orthodox Catholics.

 From this day onward Rome would no longer be the city of Caesars but the city of Popes.